grame-cncm/faust/architecture/api/doc/Android.md

 ### Using the JAVA API

 The Faust JAVA API is designed to seamlessly integrate to the life cycle of an Android app.
 It is accessible through a single `DspFaust` object.
-The constructor of that object is used to set the sampling rate and the block size:
+The constructor of that object is used to set the sampling rate and the buffer size:

-	DspFaust dspFaust = new DspFaust(SR, blockSize);
+	DspFaust dspFaust = new DspFaust(SR, buffer_size);

 The `start()` method is used to start the audio computing and would typically be placed in the `onCreate()` method of the app activity.